14 Best B2B Cold Email Templates for Better Sales Engagement

 They implemented [Your Product], which streamlined their processes and resulted in a [specific success metric].

-Could we discuss how this solution could work for [Prospect’s Company Name] as well?
+Could we discuss how this solution could work for [Prospect’s Company] as well?

 Best,